lmcrean/Crocodile-Kingdom/README.md

 - **As a player, I need to understand how to play the game.**
   - *there is a how to play feature that explains the rules of the game.*
-- As a player, I need the design to be accessible, easy to read with lots of visuals.
+- **As a player, I need the design to be accessible, easy to read with lots of visuals**.
   - there is a card deck with 16 cards that display randomly.
-- As a player, I need the tone of the design to appear warm, entertaining and encouraging.
+- **As a player, I need the tone of the design to appear warm, entertaining and encouraging.**
   - *The colors used are bright, with friendly vector illustrations*
-- As a player, I need to a quick feedback loop that suggests how I'm doing as I play the game.
+- **As a player, I need to a quick feedback loop that suggests how I'm doing as I play the game.**
   - confetti appears when the player gets a match
-- As a player, I need to recieve praise for completing the game.
+- **As a player, I need to recieve praise for completing the game.**
    - a well done message appears when the player wins the game
-- As a player, I need a new arrangement of cards each time I play the game to keep it interesting.
+- **As a player, I need a new arrangement of cards each time I play the game to keep it interesting.**
   - The card deck shuffles each time the player restarts the game.
-- As a player, I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.
+- **As a player, I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.**
   - A footer is displayed at the bottom of the page.

 ***